systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 In my case, this wasn't a straightforward option.
 DigitalOcean doesn't have a secret management system that naively integrates
-    with their virtual machines
+    with their virtual machines.
-and subscribing to a third-party secret manager would have added unnecessary
+Another option, subscribing to a third-party secret manager,
+    would have added unnecessary
     complexity and cost to the project
-(and some how I would have had to configure the provisioned server to
+(and somehow I would have had to configure the provisioned server to
     authenticate with the server manager
 — begging the question of how to securely configure the server).
 So, I just used the [file] and [remote-exec] provisioners to copy over the